vuejs/apollo/packages/docs/data/data-masking.md

 }
 ```

-This logs warnings in development when you access fields that would be masked, helping you identify implicit dependencies.
+This helps you find every implicit dependency before removing the `@unmask` directive.

-## What Gets Masked
+## What gets masked

-Data masking applies to all operation types that read data:

 | API | Masked |
 |-----|--------|